beatusia/stock-price-predictor/PROJECT_PLAN.md

 # 📊 Stock Price Prediction Project Plan

 This project aims to predict next-day stock prices using historical data and supervised machine learning techniques.
-Below is a breakdown of the tasks by week, with checkboxes to track progress.
+Below is a weekly breakdown of the tasks with checkboxes I will be using to track my progress.

 ---